phawdk/studydrive-download/README.md

 This extension adds a download button to the top of the Studydrive page which allows you to download any PDF on Studydrive.

 #### Status:
-🟢 Working as of December 14th, 2024
+🟢 Working as of January 4th, 2025
 <br>*There is no autoupdate, if it doesn't work for you, please reinstall*

 If you encounter any issues or if something doesn't work as expected, or if you have any feedback, please create an issue.